top of page

 Lwiro Primate Rehabilitation Center (Centre de Rehabilitation des Primates de Lwiro, or CRPL) was created in 2002 by two Congolese Institutions: Institut Congolais pour la Conservation de la Nature (ICCN) and Centre de Recherché en Sciences Naturelles (CRSN).
 Poaching increased drastically during the Second Congolese War (1998-2004), and it was decided to create a safe place for orphaned primates to recover both physically and physiologically from their ordeals.

 Our chimpanzees and monkeys have become ambassadors for their wild cousins.
-Our education and sensitization program reaches more than 3500 people every year.
-CRPL is also involve in the following activities:
+Our education and sensitization program reaches more than 4.500 people every year.
+CRPL is also involved in the following activities:

 Rescue, rehabilitation, and planned reintroduction of confiscated wildlife